John Newsom: Nature's Course

 Originally from Enid, Okla., Newsom has been based in New York for his entire career, participating in more than 100 national and international exhibitions since the mid-1990s.
 Newsom began to pursue drawing and painting early in his youth, leaving his home state to attend boarding school at Interlochen Arts Academy before completing undergraduate and graduate work in painting at RISD and NYU.

-This exhibition is supported by Ken and Mary Ann Fergeson, Annie Bohanon, The Chickasaw Nation, Christian Kanady, George Records, Glenna and Richard Tanenbaum and Velocigo.
+This exhibition is supported by Ken and Mary Ann Fergeson, Flogistix, John and Marsha Funk – Greater OKC Parks & Trails Foundation, Annie Bohanon, The Chickasaw Nation, The Kanady Family, George Records, SSM Health St. Anthony Hospital, Glenna and Richard Tanenbaum, Velocigo and Calvert’s Plant Interiors.